datopian/playbook/apprentice/README.md

 As part of a small team, you will have the opportunity to contribute in multiple areas and grow your role.
 We believe talented people can become many things and need time to discover what they are best at.
 Thus, we allow people to evolve their jobs and try out different areas.

-Initially, you will receive intensive training in our apprenticeship program whilst starting to contribute on client work under the supervision of a mentor.
+Initially, you will receive intensive training in our apprentice program whilst starting to contribute on client work under the supervision of a mentor.

 ## Commitment and Agreements

 **The program last approximately three months**.
-As people enter the Apprenticeship Program with very different levels of experience and skill there is no absolute timeline and some people may complete well before three months.
+As people enter the Apprentice Program with very different levels of experience and skill there is no absolute timeline and some people may complete well before three months.

 During this time you will attend a 1h classroom 5x a week on average.
 This classroom is part of your normal working time.
 In addition, you will be expected to take on up to 2h of homework a week which you will complete in your own time.